 Although you are not graded on your entries, you will be asked to make reference to your reflective journal in your final assessment paper.
 Be sure to keep your own copy of your journal as well as submitting regular installments to your mentor.

 There is no prescribed length for your journal entries, but they should generally be about one page, double-spaced.
 They are not intended to be detailed analyses, just your honest reaction.

 Literary Roots of Western Culture has five (5) written assignments.
 The written assignments are the primary means for you to express yourself verbally during the semester, controlling content and meaning.

-Take the time to familiarize yourself with the Assignment Modules area of the course Web site, and read through the written assignment questions before you begin each lesson.
+Take the time to familiarize yourself with and read through the written assignments before you begin each lesson.
 Your answers to the assignment questions should be well developed and convey your understanding of the course materials.
 They should also adequately answer the question.
 If you need help in writing, take a look at The Writing Center: University of Wisconsin-Madison.

 Prepare your written assignments using whatever word processing program you have on your computer.
 Include your name at the top of the paper, as well as the course name and code and the semester and year in which you are enrolled.

 Before submitting your first assignment, check with your mentor to determine whether your word processing software is compatible with your mentor's software.
 If so, you can submit your work as you prepared it.
 If not, save your assignment as a rich-text (.rtf) file, using the Save As command of your software program.
 Rich text retains basic formatting and can be read by any other word processing program.

 There is no midterm or final proctored examination in this course.
 An eight- to twelve-page paper, described below, acts as your final assessment and is worth 50 percent of your grade.
 You may begin work on this paper at any time during the course, but you must submit it by the last day of the semester.